A trader’s guide to high-risk investments

 CFDs are a leveraged products.
 CFD trading may not be suitable for everyone and can result in losses that exceed your initial deposit, so please ensure that you fully understand the risks involved.

-Learn about how the ECB meeting affects interest rates and price stability ahead of the next announcement on 12 December 2019.
+Learn how the ECB’s monetary policy announcements affect interest rates and price stability ahead of its next meeting in October 2020.

 - How might the next meeting affect the markets?

 - What are the key rate decisions to watch?

 - Why is the Governing Council announcement important for traders?